|

 disregard of the permanent character of the special bond between

 spouses, which petitioner has undoubtedly done.
+Moreover, the declaration

 of the nullity of the second marriage on the ground of psychological